lsbFlying/resy/README.md

 used internally is not updated, it will not render itself and generate additional re-render.

-D: Corey use.<br/>
+D: corey use.<br/>

-The use of Corey optimizes the degree of freedom of the scene.
+the use of Corey optimizes the degree of freedom of the scene.

-Characteristics: <br/>
+E: characteristics: <br/>

-1、Support for class components.<br/>
+1、support for class components.<br/>
-2、Support for class components to connect multiple store data.<br/>
+2、support for class components to connect multiple store data.<br/>
-3、Automatically circumvents extra re-render.<br/>
+3、automatically circumvents extra re-render.<br/>
 </details>

 #### support for class components